Asymptotics for the Late Arrivals Problem: Introduction

 \section{Introduction}

-In this paper we study a one server queueing system defined in the following way.
-The $i$-th customer arrives to the system at time
+In this paper we consider a single-server queue with deterministic service time, which is assumed of unitary length for the sake of simplicity.
+The $i$th customer arrives to the system at time

-where $\xi_i$ are i.i.d. exponential random variables, with density
+where $\{\xi_i\}$ are i.i.d. exponential random variables with parameter $\beta$.

-In the limit $\lambda\to0$ this arrival process weakly converges to a Poisson process whereas for $\lambda$ small but fixed the arrivals are negatively autocorrelated, see~\cite{gns} and references therein.
-In this paper we study the system for fixed $\lambda$.
+In the limit $\beta\to0$ the point process~(\ref{eq:eda1}) weakly converges to a Poisson process of parameter $1$, whereas for fixed $\beta$ the arrivals are negatively autocorrelated, see~\cite{collings1976limit, gns} and references therein. \begin{rmk} Although the results in~\cite{gns} are stated under the hypothesis that the probability density function of the delays $\{\xi_i\}$ has compact support, this assumption does not play any role in establishing the convergence to a Poisson process.
+As a consequence, the very same result applies here too. \end{rmk}

-In order to ensure tightness for the queueing process we assume throughout the paper an independent \textit{thinning} to the arrival process: each customer can be removed/deleted before joining the queue with independent probability $1-\rho$.
-In this case it is not difficult to show that the arrival process converges weakly to the Poisson process as above, see again~\cite{gns}.
-After Kendall (see below for his exact words) we will name this arrival process {\it exponentially delayed arrivals}.
+We study the system described above for fixed $\beta$ and we assume that arriving customers might balk with independent probability $1-\rho$.
+In other words, each customer can be deleted independently with probability $1-\rho$ before joining the queue.
+Besides being a mathematical expedient that ensures the existence of a stationary state\footnote{See Lemma~\ref{rmk:uniqueness} below.}, the balking is mainly a way to model empty intervals in a constant stream of customers.
+Again, the point process~(\ref{eq:eda1}) with balking weakly converges to a Poisson process, but with parameter $\rho$~\cite{gns}.
+In what follows, we refer to the balked version of~(\ref{eq:eda1}) as Exponentially Delayed Arrivals (EDA).

 Service can be delivered by the unique server only at discrete times.
-The length of the queue $n_t$ at time $t$ is the number of customers waiting to be served, including the customer that will be served precisely at time $t$, if any.
-Due to the thinning procedure, it is immediate to see that the traffic intensity of the system is given by $\rho$; see~\cite{gns} for details.
+The length of the queue at time $t$ is $n_t$; it represents the number of customers waiting to be served, including the customer that will be served precisely at time $t$, if any.
+Due to the balking, it is immediate to see that the traffic intensity of the system is given by $\rho$; see~\cite{gns} for details.
+Using Kendall's notation we hereafter refer to the queue model described so far as $EDA/D/1$.